 The Lead Independent Director is an independent member of the Board of Directors and is elected by the Board of Directors for a term of one year or until the conclusion of the next general meeting.
 If the Chairman is indisposed, the Lead Independent Director will take the chair at the meetings of the Board of Directors and the shareholders' meeting.
-In particular, the Lead Independent Director will chair the meeting of the Board of Directors or the shareholders' meeting if the Chairman is required to abstain from the deliberation and decision-taking in case the following items are on the agenda: (i) assessment of the work of the Chairman; (ii) decision of the Chairman; (iii) decision about the compensation of the Chairman; and (iv) any other matters in which the Chairman has a conflict of interest.
+In particular, the Lead Independent Director will chair the meeting of the Board of Directors or the shareholders' meeting if the Chairman is required to abstain from the deliberation and decision-taking in case the following items are on the agenda: (i) assessment of the work of the Chairman; (ii) decision of the Board of Directors on the request to the shareholders' meeting for the reelection or not of the Chairman; (iii) decision about the compensation of the Chairman; and (iv) any other matters in which the Chairman has a conflict of interest.
 The Lead Independent Director is entitled to call a meeting of the Board of Directors whenever he or she deems fit.